dustinpfister/blog_posts/_posts/threejs-extrude-geometry.md

 ### 2.1 - Getting started with a custom UV Generator

 This is then the demo that I have that is just a start point for this custom UV Generator feature of extrude geometry.
-To start out with this I will just want to have a very basic shape, and I am also going to want to just have static UV values for each triangle.
+For this first demo I will just want to have a very basic shape, and I am also going to want to just have static UV values for each triangle.
+This just seems like the best way to get started.
+Also in some cases it will also be more or less what it is that I will want to do anyway.
+If the nature of the texture is just this repeating pattern, and if it is okay for all triangles to make use of the same area of the texture something like this will work just fine and I can move on.
+In any case one needs to start somewhere with this, and if they are lucky this will also be the end of it as well.

 ```js
 // ---------- ----------